 - Book a time for your visit by calling the ward caring for the patient you would like to see.
 Please ring between 10am and 3pm on weekdays only.
-All the ward telephone numbers can be found here.
+All ward telephone numbers can be found here

-- Make sure you observe social distancing at all times and wash/sanitise your hands.
+- Make sure you observe social distancing at all times during your visit and wash/sanitise your hands regularly

-- Please do not linger in shops or communal areas.
+- Please do not linger in shops or communal areas of our hospitals.

 If you are coming to one of our hospitals, we would advise that you ‘check in’ using one of our QR codes at the main entrances and that you keep the contact tracing function of the new NHS COVID-19 app turned on.
 If you do receive a notification from NHS Track and Trace, you must self-isolate for the advised period of time.